 - it helps to obtain the facilities for accommodation, land and other approvals etc

-- It also helps to Obtain various necessary consents and the clearances from regulatory bodies such as Pollution Control Board, Drug Control Board etc.
+- It also helps to Obtain various necessary consents and the clearances from regulatory bodies such as the Pollution Control Board, Drug Control Board etc.

 The Registration Certificate (RC) of MSME is issued for a maximum period of two years from its date of issue.
 The certificate is only valid till the date of commencement of the production or for a period of two years from the date of issue, whichever is earlier.